LArkema/residuefree/index.md

-# Overview
-ResidueFree is a Proof-of-Concept Implementation of residue-free computing as detailed by Logan Arkema and Micah Sherr in ResidueFree (Proceedings of the Privacy Enhancing Technologies Symposium, 2021 Issue 4, full citation forthcoming).
+ResidueFree is a proof-of-concept implementation of residue-free computing as detailed by Logan Arkema and Micah Sherr in [Residue-Free Computing](https://petsymposium.org/2021/files/papers/issue4/popets-2021-0076.pdf) (Proceedings of the Privacy Enhancing Technologies Symposium, 2021 Issue 4, full citation forthcoming).

 This repository provides the functionality described and evaluated in the paper.
 It does not represent a complete, or the most efficient, implementation of residue-free computing.
 Further, this repository contains the scripts and data we used to evaluate ResidueFree's forensic performance impacts.